Kernel Hardening: Securing Your Linux Server

 Great job reaching the end!

-In this guide, you’ve learned how to harden the Linux kernel to enhance the security of your server.
+In this guide, you've learned how to harden the Linux kernel to enhance your server's security.

 Your input is greatly appreciated, and you can also contact me directly if you prefer.